 Gold options and futures

 Gold options and futures currently trade on various exchanges around the world and over the counter directly in the private market.
 They are suited to the sophisticated and experienced, who can speculate on price movements in either direction.
-The risk is high, so the profits and losses too.
+The risk is high, and so are the profits and losses.

 The companies that produce the gold itself